Research

 A casual conversation with a Wa person in Lancang, Yunnan, China

 Hello!
-I’m Kevin (Ze) Hong, currently research associate in the Department of Human Evolutionary Biology at Harvard University, where I obtained my Ph.D.
-Starting June 2022, I will join the Department of Sociology at Zhejiang University as an assistant professor.
+I’m Ze (Kevin) Hong, currently an assistant professor of sociology at The University of Macau and a research associate in the Department of Human Evolutionary Biology at Harvard University, where I obtained my Ph.D.

 I am broadly interested in human behavior and culture, and currently have three lines of research:

 1. Magic, divination, and epistemic norms in small scale societies.
 Through both formal modelling and fieldwork, I investigate psychological and social factors that maintain false beliefs and ineffective technologies, especially from a cultural evolutionary perspective.
-My current field sites include the Yi and the Wa in southwest China, where I am particularly interested in divination using eggs and chicken thigh bones.
+My current field sites include the Yi (Nuoso) and the Wa in southwest China, where I am particularly interested in divination using eggs and chicken thigh bones.
+I have published two ethnographic accounts of Nuosu magic in general and divination in particular.

 2. Reporting biases in the transmission of instrumental practices.
 I take advantage of the digitized history record of Chinese dynasties and explore the extent to which negative outcomes are under-reported and the potential factors that explain such under-reporting.
 I am especially interested in rainmaking (求雨), dream divination (梦占), and fetal sex prognostication (辨胎).